 I hope you enjoy this dark chocolate cherry ripe slice as much as Nick has enjoyed eating it, and hopefully I’ll be off my sugar free diet soon and enjoying it with you all too!

 For more sour cherry recipes check out this Pana Chocolate style Raw Chocolate with Sour Cherries & Vanilla or these Raw Cacao & Brazil Nut Hemp Slice with Sour Cherries

 Prep time: 30 minutes Chill time: 30 minutes

 300g dark chocolate (62% or 70%, dairy free) OR see below for the raw chocolate recipe

 Line a small brownie tin (e.g. 18cm x 30cm or 20cm x 20cm) with baking paper.

 If you’re using store bought chocolate, melt by placing in a heat proof bowl set over a pan of boiling water.
 Ensure the bowl doesn’t touch the water to avoid overheating the chocolate.

-To gently melt the coconut oil, place in a heat proof bowl set over a pan of steaming water with the heat turned off (you could use the same pan of water as the chocolate, just switch bowls the bowls over as needed).
+Gently melt the coconut oil by placing in a heat proof bowl set over a pan of steaming water with the heat turned off (you could use the same pan of water as the chocolate, just switch bowls the bowls over as needed).